Alaska Small Business Development Center

 Common Challenges in SBIR/STTR Proposals

-Participation in the SBIR and/or STTR programs requires a paradigm shift – inventors should be able to demonstrate their superior technical and scientific skills AND be able to think like business-people to demonstrate that their Research and Development (R&D) efforts may result in the development of successful commercial products.
-The webinar will be very useful for SBIR/STTR newbies AND for inventors with previous SBIR/STTR experience who want to improve the efficiency of their application submission.
-This webinar covers multiple topics and offers suggestions which will, undoubtedly, strengthen your future proposals.
+You’ll need to demonstrate that your Research and Development (R&D) efforts may result in the development of successful commercial products.
+This 45-minute On Demand workshop will be very useful for SBIR/STTR newbies AND for inventors with previous SBIR/STTR experience who want to improve the efficiency of their application.
+This On Demand workshop offers suggestions that will, undoubtedly, strengthen your future proposals.

 • unrealistic revenue projections; and